hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/notification_configuration.html.markdown

   is `email`.
 * `workspaceId` - (Required) The id of the workspace that owns the notification configuration.

--> **Note:** Write-Only argument `token_wo` is available to use in place of `token`.
+-> **Note:** Write-Only argument `tokenWo` is available to use in place of `token`.
 Write-Only arguments are supported in HashiCorp Terraform 1.11.0 and later.
 [Learn more](https://developer.hashicorp.com/terraform/language/v1.11.x/resources/ephemeral#write-only-arguments).

 ## Attributes Reference